Prior-free cosmological parameter estimation of Cosmicflows-4: Results: Mock data

-On larger scales, beyond $\sim 200\Mpch$ the method slightly under-estimates the true infall velocity by about $20\kms$, which is small with respect to the expected cosmic variance (more than $100\kms$ at $200\Mpch$) but comparable to the uncertainty yielded by the forward modeling technique itself.
-More prominently, observational limitations lead to an amplification of the signal starting $150\Mpch$, reaching a factor of two at the $200\Mpch$.
-The reconstructed velocity and true velocity begin to diverge at a distance of about $160\Mpch$ coincident with the distance at which CF4 becomes strongly anisotropic.
-Indeed all constraints beyond this distance are found exclusively in the SDSS-PV, whose coverage is limited to small fraction of the sky.
-In other words, it should not surprise the reader that a spherically averaged radial infall velocity is inaccurate if only a small fraction of the sky is observed.
+On larger scales, beyond $\sim 200\Mpch$, the method slightly underestimates the true infall velocity by about $20\kms$, which is small with respect to the expected \LCDM{} cosmic variance (more than $100\kms$ at $200\Mpch$).
+More prominently, observational limitations amplify the signal starting $160\Mpch$, reaching a factor of two at the $200\Mpch$.
+The reconstructed velocity and true velocity begin to diverge at a distance of about $160\Mpch$.
+This result is expected, as CF4 becomes strongly anisotropic beyond this distance, as it is then limited to the SDSS-PV sample, which covers only a small fraction of the sky.